BinarCode/laravel-restify/docs-v2/content/en/api/getters.md

 ## Motivation

-Restify already provides powerful filters and get routes with relationships.
+Restify provides powerful filters and gets routes with relationships.
 However, sometimes you might want to get some extra data for your repositories.

 Let's say you have a stripe user.
 This is how you retrieve the stripe user information through a get request: